AliOssama/Choice-Game/README.md

-For fun choice game using JavaScript, HTML, and CSS.
+For fun choice game using JavaScript, HTML, and CSS